Zhaoyi-Yan/Shift-Net_pytorch/README.md

 - [x] Clean the code and delete useless comments.
 - [ ] Lots of more crazy operations that help in performance.

+# What I am doing now
+- [ ] Guides of our code, we hope it helps you understanding our code more easily.
+- [ ] Directly resize the mask to save computation.
+- [ ] Guidance loss seems defined on the global region.
+Need make it works only in masked region.

 ## Acknowledgments